conversim/Dialogue-for-Dignity/PHILOSOPHY.md

-# Human Values Dialogue Project
+# Dialogue for Dignity Project
 *Not just datasets for machines—but dialogues for minds.*

 ---